Nagesh-Cheripally/Nagesh-Cheripally/README.md

 📫 How to reach me - ncheripally55@gmail.com, Linked In - https://in.linkedin.com/in/ncheripally

-I'm a Post Graduate diploma student in Data Science & Analytics student at Amity University graduating in 2020.
-Before that I worked at WIPRO & GLOBAL LOGIC for 5 years in Hyderabad, India.
-Currently looking for full-time positions as a Data Scientist, Machine Learning Engineer in India.
+I'm a Post Graduate diploma student in Data Science & Analytics at Amity University graduating in 2020.
+Before that I worked at wipro & global logic for 5 years in Hyderabad, India.
+Currently looking for full-time positions as a Data Scientist, Machine Learning or AI Engineer in India.

 What I bring to the table 🧠: